 Three boxes ticked.
 Success achieved.
 Zzzz…

 However in an age increasingly shaped by global complexity, fluid markets, changing dynamics and digital transformation, the game has changed.
-More and more businesses are realising that successful Project Management is not just about delivering widgets – it’s about also helping the business to use the widgets to create behavioural changes that drive value outcomes.
+More and more businesses are realising that successful Project Management is not just about delivering widgets – it’s about also helping the business to create behavioural changes that drive value outcomes.